je-wi/terence/README.md

 # Publius Terentius Afer (Terence)
-Corpus statistics from the six plays of Terence
+## Corpus statistics from the six plays of Terence[^1]

-Works are from The Packard Humanities Institute's CD ROM 5.3 (published in 1991) and exported to XML with Diogens [^1]
+Works are from The Packard Humanities Institute's CD ROM 5.3 (published in 1991) and exported to XML with Diogens[^2]

 | Title | File | Author | Work | Source Description |
 | :--- | :--- | :--- | :--- | :--- |